Last Updated on 27 January 2026 by Cycloscope

 Connectivity in Malawi

-1 GB weekly is 2,500 Kwatcha with AirTel, we both had problems with our AirTel cards but anyone else was fine.
+1 GB weekly is 2,500 Kwatcha with AirTel.
+We both had problems with our AirTel cards, but everyone else was fine.
 Network coverage is pretty good.
-It is now available a TNM unlimited data, it is called Pamtsetse, 6000 kwacha weekly, 1000 daily.
+TNM unlimited data is now available.
+TNM unlimited data is called Pamtsetse, 6000 kwacha weekly, 1000 daily.

 Safety in Malawi

-Thefts, robberies, or attacks are very rarely (if ever) experienced in this area, in general, the whole of Malawi can be considered pretty safe for tourists if the obvious concerning precautions are applied.
+Thefts, robberies, or attacks are very rarely (if ever) experienced in this area.
+In general, the whole of Malawi is pretty safe for tourists if the obvious precautions are taken.
 Using a good anti-theft backpack is a good idea, especially when traveling by public transport.

-Scams happen but usually, those are just overcharges for a product or service, if you want to buy some souvenirs or go on an “unofficial” tour, try to understand what a fair price for that will be by asking around.
+Scams happen, but usually they’re just overcharges for a product or service.
+If you want to buy souvenirs or go on an “unofficial” tour, try to gauge a fair price by asking around.
 Always bargain reasonably and never accept the first price.

 Crocodiles and Other Dangerous Wild Animals in Malawi